egle-git/shears/Pruner/README.md

 Implementing a new selection
 ----------------------------

 Implementing an event and event content selection is relatively easy.
 You need to write a C++ class, where you wil code the event and event content selection.
-The descripion of the class to write follows:
+The description of the class to write follows:

 ```c++
 //The four following lines are needed to import